psychoinformatics-de/inm-icf-utilities/docs/source/admin.rst

 The main part of visit archival is the creation a TAR file.

-The DataLad dataset can be generated and placed alongside the tarballs without affecting them.
+Optionally, the DataLad dataset can be generated and placed alongside the tarballs without affecting them.
 Placement in the study folder guarantees the same access permissions (authenticated https).
 The datasets are generated based on file metadata -- the TAR archive remains the only data source -- so storage overhead is minimal.

 Four scripts, executed in the given order, capture the archival process.
+See :ref:`scripts` for usage details and :ref:`container` for recommended deployment of the tools.

 - ``make_studyvisit_archive``
 - ``deposit_visit_metadata`` (optional)